lucaschirruINAF/SRT-Documentation/antenna.rst

 Pointing model
 ---------------

-This procedure is used to calculate the pointing errors compared to ideal conditions, i.e. at night without sunlight.
+This calibration procedure was used to calculate the pointing errors in ideal conditions, i.e. at night without sunlight.
 Actual conditions will most likely require new pointing measurements in order to take into account possible errors due to environmental factors.
 Pointing measurements before starting an observing session are highly recommended and can be included in the observation schedule.

+In the table below, we report the calculated rms values in ideal conditions:

 ========== ====================== ======================= ======================
 Parameter  Value (deg) for L-band  Value (deg) for C-band Value (deg) for K-band